Arbitration court nixes BP's Russia tie-up

 BP was technically committed to perform all its operations in Russia through its TNK-BP venture but was already working on its own in the vast energy project the country is developing in the Pacific Sakhalin Island.

-It used the Sakhalin argument when it was presenting its case to the Kremlin and Putin himself later admitted to being surprised that the agreement was having such difficulties in the courts.
+It used the Sakhalin argument when it was presenting its case to the Kremlin and Putin himself later admitted to being was surprised that the agreement was having such difficulties in the courts.

 "BP will now apply for a determination whether the share swap may proceed on its own," the company said.